Your Life Matters - R.E. Martinez

 There is great hope in the gospel and while God may use a plethora of encounters with random people in life to provide hints of worth, the greatest of encounters is with Jesus himself!

 Truthfully, I now know where to begin… at the feet of Jesus!
 All the varying general perspectives that I have been given are just a larger part of the divine tapestry that God Himself has created, and His hand alone has orchestrated.
-In a greater way, through the gospel lens alone, we are able to see a powerful display of God ascribing value and worth on all men’s lives.
+In a greater way, through the gospel lens alone, we are able to see a powerful display of God ascribing value and worth to all men’s lives.
 When we detach ourselves from the One whose image we are made in, we reap devastating results.
 We are seeing this in our culture today, outplayed in so many different and unfortunate ways.
-The gospel truly is the only way that we will be able to understand fully why both mine and your life really does matter.
+The gospel truly is the only way that we will be able to understand fully why both mine and your life really do matter.

 The gospel truly is the only way that we will be able to understand fully why both mine and your life really does matter.